ttoth1/PLC-test-2/README.md

     * If a group of characters is not defined in your language your program should print an error message stating what went wrong and terminate (stop running)
     * This program should be written in an Object-Oriented fashion
     * This program should have comments to describe each method that is defined
+    ---
+    `front.cpp` is the lexical analyzer that checks the input file for valid lexemes and outputs their token codes as a space separated list to `tokenList.txt`

+    If there is a lexical error, it will be printed to the terminal in the format `LEXICAL ERROR AT LEXEME <lexeme>` and halt program execution.
+The program also displays the token codes and lexemes to the terminal to help with debugging if an error is found
 6. (10 points) Write a program or an extension to the above program that determines if the tokens conform to the correct syntax.
+    ***
+    `rda.cpp` is the syntax analyzer that checks the token order for valid syntax, according to the language rules.

+    If there is a syntax error, it will be printed to the terminal in the format `SYNTAX ERROR AT LEXEME <lexeme>` and halt program execution.
+The program also displays the functions it is entering/exiting to the terminal to help with debugging if an error is found.
 7. (10 points) Create 4 test files that have different names where each should have 30 or more lexemes that can be converted into tokens
     * 1 with a at least 5 lexical errors based on the rules you defined
         * Detail each error and say why it doesn’t work